-Vietnam’s healthcare system is influenced by its tropical location and the inherent illnesses caused by it, by shifting demographics, and by rapid industrialisation and urbanisation.
-Healthcare in Vietnam is also underdeveloped comparing to the Western world.
-It is on a par with Cambodia, but not nearly as developed as Thailand, Singapore, Malaysia or Indonesia.
+Vietnam’s healthcare system is shaped by its tropical location and the consequent illnesses, by shifting demographics, and by rapid industrialisation and urbanisation.
+Even in the country’s economic powerhouse Saigon, healthcare and medicine is still underdeveloped compared to hospitals in the Western world and surrounding countries like Thailand, Singapore or Malaysia.

 However, the quality of medical care in Vietnam is slowly catching up thanks to updated technology and international-grade doctors, whether patients are seeking a trustworthy doctor who specialises in cardiology, aesthetics, eye care or gynaecology.
 Those living in Saigon or visiting on travel have access to dental clinics as well as general hospitals and clinics with good standards and cheap services to meet their health needs.
 Consequently, medical tourism is booming.
 What’s more, the local vaccination programme is well established.